- READER REVIEWS

 2, 3 at Bergen St.; 2, 3, 4, 5, B, Q at Atlantic Ave.-Barclays Center

-Brooklyn's gourmet growth sector expands with the arrival of Bklyn Larder, the venture from Andrew Feinberg and Francine Stephens of the Prospect Heights pizzeria Franny’s.
-“We opened this place so we’d never have to shop anywhere else,” says Stephens, who saw a neighborhood niche for high-quality products and really good prepared foods.
-What was conceived as a small cheese shop grew to encompass a streamlined selection of kitchen staples: bulk Puglian olive oil stored in a 50-liter steel fusto, bean-to-bar American chocolates, housemade gelati, family-farm organic milk, dried pastas, cured meats, and, yes, cheese, which resides in a pine-shelved room climatically maintained by partner-cheesemonger Sergio Hernandez.
-But aside from good taste and a modern, almost stark aesthetic, what set Bklyn Larder apart from the competition are its prepared foods, which range from grass-fed short ribs to a selection of sandwiches.
-The current roster includes a grilled L’Etivaz cheese, a broccoli rabe with young Pecorino, and a Burgers’ Missouri bacon with hard-boiled egg, which is the closest New Brooklyn General Storekeepers get to a BLT when it’s not tomato season.
+This specialty-foods shop opened in June 2009, the latest venture from Andrew Feinberg and Francine Stephens of the Prospect Heights pizzeria Franny's.
+Stephens saw a neighborhood niche for high-quality products and prepared foods.
+What was conceived as a small cheese shop grew to encompass a streamlined selection of kitchen staples: bulk Puglian olive oil stored in a 50-liter steel fusto, bean-to-bar American chocolates, house-made gelati, family-farm organic milk, dried pastas, cured meats, and, yes, cheese, which resides in a pine-shelved room climatically maintained by partner and cheesemonger Sergio Hernandez.
+But aside from good taste and a modern, almost stark aesthetic, what sets Bklyn Larder apart from the competition are its prepared foods, which range from heritage-pork porchetta to a selection of sandwiches.
+The roster includes a grilled L'Etivaz cheese, a broccoli rabe with young Pecorino, and a Burgers' Missouri bacon with hard-boiled egg, which is the closest New Brooklyn general storekeepers get to a BLT when it’s not tomato season.